JoshSJKim/Odin-loops/README.md

 ```

 - Although this makes the code simpler to write, I personally prefer including curly braces for easier reading and consistency.

+### Note on do...while loop

+- `do...while` loop places the loop condition AFTER the loop body.
+- The loop will repeat until the condition is met.
+- In other words, `do...while` loop will ensure that the loop iterates AT LEAST ONCE even if the condition is false (since the condition is placed after the loop body).
+- This loop should be used only if you need the loop to iterate at least once.